mli/new-docs/python/guide/packages/gluon/hybridize.md

 ### Data Type

-Sometimes one can be tempted to use conditionnal logic on the type of the input tensors however the following block:
+Sometimes one can be tempted to use conditional logic on the type of the input tensors however the following block:

 ```python
 def hybrid_forward(self, F, x):